Questions & Answers about Organ and

 What is the Donor Registry?

-When you register as a donor, the information you provide is entered into a database that can only be accessed by a federally designated Organ Procurement Organization (OPO) and is only used for determining a donation decision.
-The professionals, who are responsible for your medical treatment, including hospital staff and Emergency Medical Technicians, do not have access to this confidential information.
-Joining the Donor Registry is first person consent for donation.
+The Donor Registry is a database that documents an individual’s decision to be organ, tissue and eye donors.
+The information you provide is entered into a secure and confidential database that is only accessed by organ, tissue and eye recovery professionals to determine an individual’s donation decision.
+The professionals who are responsible for your medical treatment, including hospital staff and emergency medical technicians, do not have access to this information.
 You can register in-person at the DMV or AAA or online at www.DonateLifeNewEngland.org

-The purpose of the Donor Registry is to support your decision to give the gift of life.
-If you are a registered donor, you have given your consent to donate organs and tissues.
+Yes!
+Once you sign up at DMV/AAA, no further action is required.
+The purpose of the donor registry is to support your decision to give the gift of life.
+If you are a registered donor, you have given your authorization to donate organs and tissues.
 The Uniform Anatomical Gift Act (UAGA), a law that gives individuals the right to donate organs and tissues, protects an individual’s donation decision.

 I’m not 18 years old, can I still register as a donor?

-In Connecticut, all drivers are asked if they would like to join the donor registry when they receive their driver’s license.
-At age 16-17, Connecticut residents can register their intent to donate.
+In Connecticut, all residents are asked if they would like to join the donor registry when they receive their driver’s license or ID.
+At age 16 or 17, Connecticut residents can register their intent to donate.
 Prior to age 18, the final decision about donation would be made by the legal next of kin.
-At age 18, registering as a donor is first person consent.
-Please remember that, prior to age 18, you are empowering your family member to make an informed decision about donation.
+At age 18, registering as a donor is authorization for donation.

-Organ procurement organizations, are non-profit, federally designated organizations that facilitate the organ and tissue donation process.
+Organ procurement organizations (OPOs) are nonprofit, federally designated organizations that facilitate the organ and tissue donation process.
 OPOs are responsible for honoring an individual’s decision to donate when they have joined a donor registry and providing compassionate support to families.
 OPOs also evaluate potential donors for medical suitability, assist with the placement of organs for transplant, and facilitate the recovery of both organs and tissues.

 What does “Routine Notification” mean?